 The Mission museum is adjacent to the gift shop.
 Both are housed in the original Convento Wing, which was once the residential quarters of the Franciscan priests and friars who served the community.
 The museum holds a collection of artifacts, including Native Californian, Mission Era, and American settlement.
-Unlike other California missions, the doors of Mission San Luis Obispo are open to all every day of the year.
+Unlike other California missions, the doors of Mission San Luis Obispo are open to all every day of the year, but the Museum will be the same hours as our Gift Shop hours as listed below.
 We depend on your donations, but we do not charge admission.
 You may visit and return as often as you wish.
 Help keep our doors open.

 Our docents enjoy sharing their love of Old Mission.
 Most days, at 1:15 pm, a guided tour begins at the Mission Plaza doors in front of the gift shop.
 (Sundays at 2 pm) You will learn how the Mission was built in stages over many years, who is buried in the floors (and walls) of the church, and the story behind the centuries-old art that still hangs from the adobe walls.
 Bring your best questions.